lideming/lideming/template.md

 His native spoken language is Mandarin Chinese.

-He learned a little English in school but learned more English from the Internet.
+He learned a little English in school but more from the Internet.

 He enjoyed watching anime, so he can understand a little Japanese.
-There are so many kanji and English katakana words in Japanese, which make Japanese easier for him.
+There are so many kanji and "Japanglish" katakana words in Japanese, which make Japanese easier for him.

 </details>